With Ranger

 This page explains additional steps for using Ranger for authorization in Hive on MR3.
 Using Ranger for authorization has the following prerequisite:

 - A database server for Ranger is running.
 It may be the same database server for Metastore.
+In our example, we assume a MySQL database.

-To run Ranger, we need to check or update the following files:
+To run Ranger, we need to check or update the following files.

-├── helm
+├── hive/conf

 │ ├── hive-site.xml